rtwnt/reusingthewheel/content/post/designing-a-plugin-system-for-base16-theme-switcher.md

   - Base16-theme-switcher
   - Projects
 tags:
-  - API
+  - api
   - bash
   - configuration
-  - Linux
+  - linux
   - plugin system
   - plugins
-  - Python 3
+  - python 3

 ---
 I&#8217;ve been working on a plugin system for my [theme switcher project][1], and I think now it&#8217;s the time to introduce it here and describe my rationale behind its design.